 MT Landlord Tenant Law:

-In addition, Montana landlord tenant law disallows landlords from rejecting someone as a renter because of his or her age, creed, marital status (or change in marital status).
+In addition, Montana landlord tenant law disallows landlords from discriminating someone as a renter because of age or marital status.
+MCA § 49-2-305.(a)

 ↑ Return to Top of Page (Table of Contents)

 If the landlord is changing the terms and conditions of a week to week tenancy, he has to inform the tenant in writing seven days in advance.
-[MT 70-24-311.(3)]
+MCA § 70-24-311.(3)

 If the landlord is changing the terms and conditions of a month to month tenancy, he has to inform the tenant in writing 30 days in advance.